 Bucket CORS policy

-If the detailed rules are not followed when configuring CORS policy, a 400 Bad Request error may occur.
+If the detailed rules are not followed when setting a CORS policy, a 400 Bad Request error may occur.

 Sequence of priority for CORS policy